Ideal Logic L2 Fault Code Explained (How to Fix L2 on Boiler)

 If you’re seeing the Ideal Logic L2 fault code displayed on your boiler (e.g. on an Ideal Logic combi 30), this guide to going to cover everything you need to know to get it fixed as soon as possible.

 Boilers show fault codes to give a repair engineer an indication of the problem.
 In the case of the Ideal Logic L2 fault code, there’s a problem that’s causing the flame in your boiler to go out.
 The root causes can be wide-ranging, but essentially, the boiler can’t establish a flame (and it’s most likely ignition-related).

-Regardless of the fault code you’re seeing, your boiler will probably lock out and won’t work until the problem is fixed, and the boiler is reset.
+Regardless of the code you’re seeing, your boiler will probably lock out and won’t work until the problem is fixed, and the boiler is reset.

 How To Fix The L2 Error Code On Ideal Boilers

-For this reason, you’ll need to call a Gas Safe boiler repair engineer to fix the problem.
+For this reason, you’ll need to get a Gas Safe boiler repair engineer to fix the problem.

 What Causes The L2 Boiler Fault Code?

 Flame Sensor Failure

 The flame sensor on your Ideal Logic boiler could be to blame for the L2 on your boiler.

 Your boiler is controlled by the Printed Circuit Board (PCB).
-If the PCB doesn’t receive a signal from the flame sensor that a flame is present, it’s going to shut off the gas supply and trigger the fault code.
+If the PCB doesn’t receive a signal from the flame sensor that a flame is present, it’s going to shut off the gas supply and trigger the error code.

-Your engineer will need to test the flame sensor to ensure it’s working correctly.
-If it isn’t, the fix is a simple case of switching out the old flame sensor for a new one.
+Your heating system engineer will need to test the flame sensor to ensure it’s working correctly.
+If it isn’t, the fix is a simple case of switching out the old sensor for a new one.

 Gas Valve Fault